If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘What’re you planning on learning today?’

-‘There’s not too long before the welcoming feast,’ Harry said.
+‘There’s not too long before the welcoming feast,’ he said.
 ‘So nothing complicated.’

 ‘The welcoming feast,’ Salazar mused.
 ‘Already?
 But you’re not even halfway through what you wanted to learn over the summer.’